eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 ![Handling UpdateWorkload](plantuml/seq_update_workload.svg)

-#### Agent Manager creates Control Interface Instance for each workload
+#### RuntimeManager creates Control Interface Instance for each workload
 `swdd~agent-create-control-interface-pipes-per-workload~1`

 Status: approved

-When the Agent Manager gets an `UpdateWorkload` message, for each added Workload with a runtime that is known, the Agent Manager shall create a Control Interface Instance for this Workload.
+When the AgentManager gets an `UpdateWorkload` message, for each added Workload with a runtime that is known, the RuntimeManager shall create a Control Interface Instance for this Workload.

 Tags:
-- AgentManager
+- RuntimeManager
 - ControlInterface

 Needs: